Suzhou: History

 After February 1130, riots and unrest disrupted Suzhou.

-After 1229, Suzhou became a commercial center.
-In 1356, Suzhou became the capital of Zhang Shicheng, King of Wu.
+After 1229, Suzhou prefecture became a commercial center of cities.
+In 1356, Suzhou became the site of a capital of Zhang Shicheng, King of Wu.
 In 1367, Zhang's rival Zhu Yuanzhang took the city after a 10-month siege.
 Zhu – who was soon to proclaim himself the first emperor of the Ming dynasty – demolished the old city walls at the center of Suzhou's walled city and imposed crushing taxes on the city and prefecture's powerful families.
 Despite the heavy taxation and the forced exile of some prominent citizens' south, Suzhou was soon prosperous again.
 During the early Ming, Suzhou Prefecture supervised the Yangtze shoals which later became Shanghai's Chongming Island.
 For centuries the city, with its surroundings as an economic base, represented an extraordinary source of tax revenue.

 When the shipwrecked Korean official Choe Bu had a chance to see much of Eastern China from Zhejiang to Liaoning on his way home in 1488, he described Suzhou in his travel report as exceeding every other city.
-Under the Ming, Suzhou was a prosperous center of the Nanzhili area controlled by the secondary capital at Nanjing; scholar-officials constructed the area's most famous private gardens during this period in a "Jiangnan style" copied at the time by Shanghai's Yu Garden and later by parts of the empress dowager Cixi's Summer Palace.
+Under the Ming dynasty, Suzhou was a prosperous center commercial area; scholar-officials constructed the area's most famous private gardens during this period in a "Jiangnan style" copied at the time by Shanghai's Yu Garden.